This new Peacock show deals in an intriguing setup and fine performances, but it comes with a flush of problems. And that’s no lie.

 But even if we set aside The Handmaid’s Tale’s spiritual trappings, Hulu’s much-lauded series still has problems aplenty.

-Gilead is a violent place, too.
+If you couldn’t tell, Gilead is a violent place, too.
 The leadership justifies its strict, often horrific punishments using Scripture: Minor infractions might cost inhabitants hands, eyes or other body parts.
 One unfortunate young woman spends most of the series with scar tissue covering one of her eye sockets.
 But we see violence elsewhere, too.
 People die, often in pretty terrible ways.
-And as rebellion burbles under Gilead’s bleak surface, the violence will likely grow.
+And as rebellion burbles under Gilead’s bleak surface, the violence (and justification of it) grows.

 The Handmaid’s Tale is a troubling story, one that casts Christians in Satan’s role and freely shows us the sins in which he revels.

-After June is captured trying to escape Gilead, she is taken to a facility where she is tortured for information on the whereabouts of the other handmaids she was travelling with.
+After June is captured trying to escape Gilead, she is taken to a facility where she is tortured for information on the whereabouts of the other handmaids she was traveling with.

 A woman is muzzled and chained by her neck in the back of a vehicle while being transported to a torture facility (where we see other people similarly held captive).
 Here, her captors torture her for information.
 (She is confined to a box, waterboarded, forced to watch her friends pushed off a building and nearly has her fingernails pulled off.)
 We see her exposed back (revealing multiple cuts and bruises) as she is hosed off.
 And her daughter’s life is threatened by her captors.
 Women are shot and some are hit by a train while trying to escape Gilead.